hckiang/slopen/README.md

 # Introduction

-`slopen` is a simple yet user-friendly alternative to `xdg-open`.
+`slopen` is a simple and user-friendly alternative to `xdg-open`.

 In Linux, the de-facto standard utility to open a file with default application is `xdg-open`.
-Although `xdg-open` is easy to use, configuring it can be pretty inconvenient: you need to create `.desktop` files and debugging its wrong behaviour can be a nightmare.
+Although `xdg-open` is easy to use, configuration is complicated: you need to create `.desktop` files and debugging its behaviour is a nightmare.

 `slopen` is an alternative with a single simple configuration file.
-When it didn't find a suitable command to open a file, the user is prompted, either directly in the terminal or with `dmenu`.
+When it doesn't find a suitable command for a file, the user is prompted, either directly in the terminal or with `dmenu`.